This article is part of a larger series on How to Do Payroll.

 Unemployment Insurance Tax

 South Carolina has a state unemployment insurance fund that protects workers against job loss by providing temporary income to qualified individuals.
 Employers are charged for the first $14,000 that each employee earns in a calendar year, which is the primary funding for the program.
-Employer rates range from 0.06% to 5.46% and are computed based on a couple of different factors.
+Employer base rates range from 0% to 5.4% and are computed based on a couple of different factors.
 Newly registered employees typically begin at a rate of 0.49%.